 Your Ultimate Guide to St. Barts

 You can believe everything you have heard about St. Barts: This Caribbean hideaway in the French West Indies really is that glamorous.
-We teamed up with Rachel Zoe to bring you all the ingredients for the perfect tropical vacation: stunning beachfront hotels, waterfront cafes, chic shops and more.
+Here, the best things to do in St. Barts are all ingredients you need for the perfect tropical vacation: stunning beachfront hotels, waterfront cafés, chic shops, and more.

 As you walk through the lobby of Le Sereno on Grand Cul de Sac beach, its centerpiece unfolds beyond you: a palm-fringed infinity pool that reflects the sea and sky.
 Minimalist designer Christian Liaigre is the genius behind the hotel's pared-down aesthetic, which allows for maximum enjoyment of the surrounding landscape.
 Waking up in a mosquito netting-draped bed looking out to the water beyond is something you have to experience once in your life.
 Even if you're not staying here, the restaurant is not to be missed, with its Mediterranean vibe and dishes like risotto with red Sicilian prawns and marinated salmon carpaccio with orange and fennel salad.

 Cheval Blanc Saint-Barth Isle de France

 This hotel had always been a beloved place to stay on St. Barts, thanks to its location on the longest and widest beach on the island.
 Only the hotel used to look a little fussy and outdated.
 No longer.
 The LVMH group recently brought the hotel into its fold, and with that comes all the luxury you would expect of a company that also owns brands like Louis Vuitton and Moët & Chandon (and a price tag to match).